BAE’s Big Push for Skilled Trades Starts with Orion in Dunfermline - A Spotlight

 Fife’s Recruitment Partner

 Opened in 2000, Orion Group’s Dunfermline office is a little bit different from our other offices around the world.
-While the Houston team naturally focuses on energy and oil and gas recruitment, and the Chicago and Cork teams delivers on Life Science recruitment, the Dunfermline recruitment consultants are kept busy by being proactive across a variety of sectors and industries within their local area as well as nationwide.
+While the Houston team naturally focuses on Energy and Oil & Gas recruitment, and the Chicago and Cork teams deliver on Life Science recruitment, the Dunfermline recruitment consultants are kept busy by being proactive across a variety of industries and sectors within their local area, as well as nationwide.

 What Sectors Do They Cover

 The Dunfermline office was opened to provide recruitment services to the Rosyth naval dockyard.
-Since then, the team in Dunfermline have continued to supply skilled trades personnel to Rosyth, as well as helping clients in the Fife and Central Belt area fill numerous positions in the Nuclear, Manufacturing, and Defence sectors.
+Since then, the team in Dunfermline have continued to supply Skilled Trades personnel to Rosyth, as well as helping clients in the Fife and Central Belt area, fill numerous positions across the Nuclear, Manufacturing, and Defence sectors.

 The shipbuilding industry never stays still for long, as witnessed with the aforementioned UK/Norway naval trade deal.
-That’s why our dedicated team helps clients with the provision of tradespeople like welders, fabricators, electricians, and slingers, to keep the industry supplied and moving forward when they need it.
+That’s why our dedicated team continues to support clients with the provision of tradespeople like Welders, Fabricators, Electricians, and Slingers, keeping the industry resourced and helping to enhance productivity.

-Outside of these core industries, the Dunfermline team have provided critical staff to a wide range of industries and business such as charities, the NHS, print and packaging, dog food production, and flooring companies, to name but a few, enforcing their reputation that when something comes up that is outside of their usual wheelhouse, they’ll find a way around it!
+Outside of these core sectors, the Dunfermline team have provided critical staff to a wide range of industries and business such as charities, the NHS, print & packaging, food production, and flooring companies, to name but a few and enforcing their reputation that when something comes up that is outside of their usual wheelhouse, they’ll find a way around it!

 Range of Roles

-This is down to the levels of trust the team have built with their clients.
-Their clients know that they will put the same amount of effort and dedication to the acquisition of talent whatever is asked for, either contract or permanent, onshore or offshore, from secretaries to production managers to C-Level professionals - going above and beyond to find the right candidates every time with minimum fuss.
-At the end of the day, they can be relied upon to take the pain away from the client and deliver the goods on time.
+This is down to the high levels of trust the team have built with their clients.
+Their clients know that they will put the same amount of effort and dedication to the identification of talent whatever is asked for.
+Either contract or permanent, onshore or offshore, from Secretaries to Production Managers to C-Level professionals - going above and beyond to find the right candidates every time with minimum fuss.
+At the end of the day, they can be relied upon to take the pain away from the client and deliver on time.

 What are Dunfermline’s Strengths?